tsduck/dektec-dkms/README.md

 only one single URL pointing to the latest version of the LinuxSDK package.
 But the downloaded file has always the same name [LinuxSDK.tar.gz](http://www.dektec.com/products/SDK/DTAPI/Downloads/LinuxSDK.tar.gz).
-So, there is no real way to identify the name (*Feb2017* for instance) of the downloaded file.
+There is no real way to identify the name (*Feb2017* for instance) in the downloaded file.
 We can only extract the distinct version numbers for DTAPI and the various device drivers.